 Interesting Piano Facts

 The Largest Piano In The World – The record for the largest piano ever made is held by Adrian Mann, a piano tuner from New Zealand.
-It took him 4 years to build the piano and this grandiose instrument weighs 1.4 tonnes and is 5.7 metres long – a tremendous achievement for a guy who was just 25 years old when he finished working on his piano.
+It took him 4 years to build the piano and this grandiose instrument weighs 1.4 tonnes and is 5.7 meters long – a tremendous achievement for a guy who was just 25 years old when he finished working on his piano.
 You can find out more about his story below:

 About The Strings – Pianos usually have around 220-230 strings that are made from steel and strung extremely tight in order to produce a sound when being struck by the hammers.
 Each string usually holds around 168 pounds of tension, making the total tension of most standard pianos around 18-20 tons.
 However, some of the largest grand pianos hold up to whopping 30 tons of tension!
 This is truly incredible and exactly what makes piano tuning such a specialist, intricate job that can only be done by a professional.